joshbrookstone/README.md/Week_2/Day_3/HTTP_Intro.md

 * HTTP requests must contain the verb/method (eg: GET) and the Path (eg: /about)
 * HTTP requests aren't always to receive data, but sometimes to save data, like when we submit a form on a website.
 This is done via a POST instead of a GET
 * Requests and responses both contain key-value based headers (eg: Accept-Language: fr, Content-Type: text/html, etc.)

+## Additional Notes

+* HTTP is not alternative to TCP, but rather the text-based 'language that is used to communicate over a TCP connection.